Zephiles/TTYDSaveHacker/README.md

 `ts-node` also needs to be installed with **Node.js**.
 The details for doing so can be found [here](https://github.com/TypeStrong/ts-node).

 ## Building
-Once the prerequisites are installed, navigate to the root of the `TPSaveFileHack` directory in a command prompt, and run `yarn install`.
+Once the prerequisites are installed, navigate to the root of the `TTYDSaveFileHack` directory in a command prompt, and run `yarn install`.
 If you start getting errors such as `Binaries/generate_data.ts:4:23 - error TS2307: Cannot find module 'path'`, then running `yarn install --check-files` from the root should resolve them.

 The assembly codes that will be injected into the save file are stored at `Binaries\bin`.
 To use them, they must be converted to strings.
 To convert the **bin** files to strings, run `ts-node Binaries\generate_data.ts` from the root.
 This will remake `BinaryData.ts`, which contains the strings for the bin files.
 These should then be placed inside of `WebVersion\main.ts`.